YuriODev/python-st-ignatius-04-string-manipulation/examples/README.md

 123
 2,348,906

-## Problem 24: Monotonous Sequence Printing
+## Example 24: Monotonous Sequence Printing

 **Problem:** Given a natural number `n`.
 Print the first `n` members of the sequence.
 The sequence is a monotonous sequence in which each natural number `k` occurs exactly `k` times: 1, 2, 2, 3, 3, 3, 4, 4, 4, 4, ....